mau5mat/gm-ladder-webservice/README.md

 # gm-ladder-webservice
 Backend webservice using Persistent, Servant, HSpec and more.

+## TODO

+- Refactor code repetition in Api.hs and DbQueries.hs

 ## Description

 First and foremost, if anybody has any feedback or pointers into how to improve this project I would love to hear it.
 Please leave a PR or Email me on mau5mat@gmail.com!